SACGF/variantgrid_docs/analysis/karyomapping.md

 We handle the simpler case of a [Trio](../patients/trios.md) with an affected child (ie proband/mother/father).

+"In phase" implies that the allele from a parent is the same as that in the affected child

 Variants are assigned to the following bins

 F1ALT: Paternally inherited, in phase with affected child, ALT variant.